-If you fail the check-ride, then indeed you have to count more money.
-You will rent aircraft for the second time, likewise pay for the examiner again.
+If you fail the check ride, you have to count more money.
+You will rent aircraft for the second time and likewise pay for the examiner again.

 If you don’t want to spend more, prepare yourself ahead of time and get your instrument training and rating as quickly as possible.